pfdubois/BridgeBidding/source/NoTrump.rst

 Run For Your Life
 ~~~~~~~~~~~~~~~~~~

-You also need a system, called a "runout", when your 1N opener gets doubled for
+You also can agree on a system, called a "runout", when your 1N opener gets doubled for
 penalty.
 You've played 1N with a :term:`yarborough` dummy before?
 You don't want
 to go there.
 Here's the simplest way out.

 After 1N (X) or 1N (Pass) Pass (X) Pass (Pass), responder has the following choices:

 - Pass if you are willing to play 1N doubled (typically a balanced hand with
   at least competitive values).
+This is often your best contract.

 - XX is a relay to clubs, pass or correct.
 If responder is weak, we'll be
   better off in any suit fit.
 If opener has just two clubs he could bid